MetadataConsulting/spring-security-ajax-aware/README.md

 ## Branches

+### master
-**master** Master branch is from Spring Security 4.x.
-Versions deployed to _master_ will have version number 1.x.x **spring-security-web-3.x** Master branch is fro Spring Security 3.x.
+Master branch is for Spring Security 4.x.
+Versions deployed to _master_ will have version number 1.x.x

+### spring-security-web-3.x

+This branch is for Spring Security 3.x.
 Versions deployed to _spring-security-web-3.x__ will have version number 0.x.x

 ## Usage
 You need to override `authenticationEntryPoint` bean in your application.